-The 2016 inspection of the groundwater LUCs at LF006 found that administrative controls are adequate to enforce the environmental restrictions.
-There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place that could create a potential vapor intrusion risk.
+The 2017 inspection of the groundwater LUCs at LF006 found that administrative controls are adequate to enforce the environmental restrictions.
+There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
 The monitoring wells that support the remedy have stovepipe completions and are protected by bollards.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 4 in Appendix A of this report shows the controlled area at LF006.
-A pump test at one of the LF006 wells was taking place at the time of the inspection.

-Based on the results of this inspection, Travis AFB is in compliance with the first groundwater ROD RAO (Restrict human exposure to COCs) for LF006.
-Also, Travis AFB has achieved the second groundwater ROD RAO (Restrict inhalation of COCs to indoor air) for LF006.
+Based on the results of this inspection, Travis AFB is in compliance with the first groundwater ROD RAO (Restrict human exposure to COCs) and has achieved the second groundwater ROD RAO (Restrict inhalation of COCs to indoor air) for LF006.